Shootings in Albuquerque share target: elected Democrats

 “No one deserves threatening and dangerous attacks like this,” she said.

-In October, an assailant looking for then-House Speaker Nancy Pelosi broke into her San Francisco home and used a hammer to attack her husband, Paul, who suffered blunt-force injuries and was hospitalized.
+In October, an assailant looking for then-House Speaker Nancy Pelosi broke into her San Francisco home and used a hammer to attack her husband.
 Rioters who swarmed the Capitol on Jan.
 6, 2021, and halted the certification of President Joe Biden’s electoral victory roamed the halls and shouted menacingly, demanding “Where’s Nancy?”

 Members of a paramilitary group were convicted of plotting to kidnap Michigan’s governor.
 And in August, a gunman opened fire on an FBI office in Ohio after posting online that federal agents should be killed “on sight” after the FBI searched Trump’s Mar-a-Lago home.